Tablescapes bring Christmas cheer to church fundraiser

-The annual Taste of Christmas fundraiser for the First United Methodist Church was a sold-out success Tuesday in Pratt.

-The 2019 Taste of Christmas at First United Methodist Church Tuesday, December 3, was a sold-out success with proceeds to benefit several local non-profit organizations, according to Genny Schmidt, who has co-chaired the event with Jeanette Garretson since its inception more than a decade ago.
+PRATT — The 2019 Taste of Christmas at First United Methodist Church earlier this month was a sold-out success with proceeds to benefit several local nonprofit organizations, said Genny Schmidt, who has co-chaired the event with Jeanette Garretson since its inception more than a decade ago.

 “We always have a sell-out, which is great because it’s our main fundraiser,” Schmidt said.
 “We decorate 22 tablescapes that seat eight guests each.”